information

 26.02.090 OAR.

-The OAR shall mean the Oregon Administrative Rules.
+OAR means the Oregon Administrative Rules.

 26.02.100 ORS.

-The ORS shall mean the Oregon Revised Statutes.
+ORS means the Oregon Revised Statutes.

 26.02.110 Owner.

-The person whose name and address is listed as the owner of the property by the County Tax Assessor on the County Assessment and Taxation records.
+Owner is the person whose name and address is listed as the owner of the property by the County Tax Assessor on the County Assessment and Taxation records.

 26.02.120 Supervising Electrician.

-A Supervising Electrician is a person possessing a valid general or limited supervising electrician’s license issued by the State of Oregon.
+Supervising Electrician is a person possessing a valid general or limited supervising electrician’s license issued by the State of Oregon.

 26.02.130 Unanticipated Electrical Work.